groldsf/obsidian_check_plugin/docs/settings.md

     -   **Enabled:** Automatically synchronizes checkbox states when files are loaded/opened and immediately after plugin settings are applied.
 This ensures consistency but might have performance implications on very large vaults or files. *(Requires Obsidian restart or settings reload to take full effect)*.
     -   **Disabled (Default):** Synchronization only occurs when you *manually* change a checkbox's state within Obsidian.
 This is the default behavior to minimize potential performance impact.

+### File Scope & Filtering
+-	**File ignore Rules (.gitignore style)**
+	- This setting allows you to define which files and folders Checkbox Sync should process.
+If the list of patterns is empty, the plugin will operate on all markdown files in your vault.
+	- The filtering uses **.gitignore syntax** and is powered by the [`ignore`](https://github.com/kaelzhang/node-ignore) library.

 ### Dev

 -   **Enable console log**